pythtb/pythtb/docs/source/install.rst

       import pythtb
       print(pythtb.__version__)

-If you modify the source code, those changes will immediately take effect in your environment.
+If you modify the source code, those changes will immediately take effect in your local environment.
 If you don't see updates reflected, restart the interpreter or Jupyter kernel.

 For more details, see the